wikimedia/wikipediapreview-wordpress/readme.txt

 == Description ==
 Wikipedia Preview brings free knowledge to your site in the form of a Wikipedia article preview popup.
 With Wikipedia Preview, a reader can see a short summary of words or concepts in your content by hovering or tapping on the preview popup, as they read through your content page.

 Wikipedia Preview is an official plugin developed and supported by the [Wikimedia Foundation.](https://wikimediafoundation.org/)

+The plugin is entirely free to download and implement as it serves our non-profit’s mission to provide free knowledge for everyone.

 **Benefits**